KevinRamsunder/docker-wp-fun-thing/readme.md

+### Installation

 0. Install docker and start it

-1. `cd docker`

-2. Run `docker-compose up -d` to start the containers in the background
+1. Run `docker-compose up -d` to start the containers in the background

-3. To see the logs for the container, run
+2. To see the logs for the container, run:

-> `docker-compose logs app` to see the node app's logs
+  - `docker-compose logs app` to see the node app's logs

-> `docker-compose logs wordpress` to see wordpress' logs
+  - `docker-compose logs wordpress` to see wordpress' logs

-3. Go to localhost:8080
+3. Go to localhost:8080 for wordpress, go to localhost:3000 for the node/react app

 WordPress Auth: root/root